Krassnig/CodeDraw/INTRODUCTION.md

 In general CodeDraw has two kinds of drawing methods. *Fill*-methods and *draw*-methods.
 Fill methods always completely fill a shape and draw only draws their ouline.
+Rectangular Shapes like the Square have their starting point in the top left corner of their shape.
+Circular Shapes have their starting point in their center.

 ## Animations

-Animation are created by drawing a "frame" and then waiting a certain period of time, then drawing another frame.
+Animation are created by drawing a "frame" and then waiting a certain period of time, then drawing another frame and so on.
-The example below draws a clock and every time the loop goes for another iteration, it adds another 1/60th to the process of the clock.
+The example below draws a clock, and every time the loop goes for another iteration, it adds another 1/60th to the process of the clock.
 By giving show a number as an argument you can instruct CodeDraw to wait before continuing with the execution of you program.